Long time solutions for quasi-linear Hamiltonian perturbations of Schr\"odinger and Klein-Gordon equations on tori: Introduction

 {\bf Comments on the results.} We begin by discussing the \eqref{NLS} case.
-We remark that, beside the mathematical interest, it would be very interesting, from a physical point of view, to be able to deal with the case $h(\tau)\sim \tau$ .
-Indeed, for instance, if we chose $h(\tau)=\sqrt{1+\tau}-1$; the respective equation \eqref{NLS} models the self-channeling of a high power, ultra-short laser pulse in matter, see \cite{boro-ga}.
-Unfortunately we need in our estimates $h(\tau)\sim \tau^{1+\delta}$ with $\delta>0$, and since $h$ has to be smooth this leads to $h(\tau)\sim \tau^2$.

 Our method covers also more general cubic terms.
-For instance we could replace the term $|u|^2u$ with $g(|u|^2)u$, where $g(\cdot)$ is any analytic function vanishing at least linearly at the origin and having a primitive $G'=g$.
+For instance we could replace the term $|u|^2u$ with $g(|u|^2)u$, where $g(\cdot)$ is any analytic function vanishing at the origin and having a primitive $G'=g$.
 We preferred not to write the paper in the most general case since the non-linearity $|u|^2u$ is a good representative for the aforementioned class and allows us to avoid to complicate the notation furtherly.
 We also remark that we consider a class of potentials $V$ more general than the one we used in \cite{Feola-Iandoli-Long,Feola-Iandoli-Totale} and more similar to the one used in \cite{BG} in a semi-linear context.

+Secondly, we remark that, beside the mathematical interest, it would be very interesting, from a physical point of view, to be able to deal with the case $h(\tau)\sim \tau$ with $\tau\sim 0$.
+Indeed, for instance, if we choose $h(\tau)=\sqrt{1+\tau}-1$; the respective equation \eqref{NLS} models the self-channeling of a high power, ultra-short laser pulse in matter, see \cite{boro-ga}.
+Unfortunately we need in our estimates $h(\tau)\sim \tau^{1+\s}$ with $\s>0$.
+More precisely we need the purely quasi-linear part of the equation $[\Delta (h(|u|^2))]h'(|u|^2)u$ to be \emph{smaller} ($O(\e^{3+4\s})$, $\e\ll1$) than the semi-linear one ($O(\e^3)$).
+At present we are not able to perform a normal form analysis which is able to reduce the size of the purely quasi-linear part.
+Whence, if such a quasi-linear term was $O(\e^{3})$, then the time of existence we are able to obtain would not be better than $O({\e^{-2}})$.
+Since $h$ has to be smooth this leads to $h(\tau)\sim \tau^2$, $\tau\sim 0$.

+Also in the \eqref{KG} case we are not able to deal with the interesting case of cubic quasi-linear term.
+This is the reason why we require that the nonlinearity $f$ in \eqref{KGnon} has a zero of order at least $4$ at the origin.